x64x6a/virtualenvwrapper_ctf/README.md

 flag  flag.txt  template.py
 ```

-Another feature is to allow all new bash instances to start working on the "active" CTF.
-This can be done by adding this to your `~/.bashrc`:
+To allow all new bash instances to start working on the "active" CTF, add this to your `~/.bashrc`:
 ```bash
 source /usr/local/bin/active_ctf.sh
 ```
+This will add a `.active_ctf` file in `$PROJECT_HOME` containing the name of the CTF.

-If you wish to disable this after the CTF, feel free to delete/edit `$PROJECT_HOME/.active_ctf`.
-A script will be added in the future to do this.
+If you wish to disable this after the CTF, run `endctf` which will simply delete the `.active_ctf` file.